gurayd/flowcaster/README.md

 - When attached to a cast:
   - Screen 1 → input + "Generate flow" (POSTs to `/frame`).
   - Screen 2 → "Open flow" button (links to `/w?id=<id>` viewer) and "Tip 0.0005" button (Base tip URL controlled by env vars).
+- To verify the root mini app embed in production: `curl -s https://flowcaster.vercel.app | grep "fc:miniapp"`.
+- In Warpcast Developer Tools, open the Mini App Embed Tool and paste `https://flowcaster.vercel.app` to preview the card.